mwong510ca/15Puzzle_OptimalSolver/README.md

 ### Preface
 I finished the programming assignment of [8puzzle] by Princeton University on Coursera.
 It use priority queue to implement [A* algorithm] with Manhattan distance .
 But it is not able to solve all boards of [15 slide puzzle] due to out of memory.
-So I try to build an optimal solver for 15 puzzle.
+It can solve the puzzle about 50 steps.
+I try to build an optimal solver for 15 puzzle.

 ### 15 puzzle optimal solver using additive pattern database 7-8
-I search the information on internet, I found the [Pattern database].
-The concept is clear, but I can't figure out how transfer to a program.
-I also found the [Walking Distance by Ken'ichiro Takahashi], so I try that first.
-I read his codes and write my version in java.
-It improve my 15 puzzle solver, but it can solve up to 70 moves in reasonable time.
-So I go back to the pattern database.
+I search the information on internet.
+[Iterative deepening A*] takes less memory because it did not stored the nodes.
+I try it and it can solve the puzzle about 60 steps.
+[Walking Distance by Ken'ichiro Takahashi] is more efficient than Manhattan distance.
+I replaced it and it can solve the puzzle about 70 steps.
+[Pattern database] seems the best solution and the concept is clear.

 Unlike the 8 puzzle, full pattern database for 15 slide puzzle is too large, I have to use additive pattern database.
 The most common statically partitioned additive pattern databases for 15 puzzle are 5-5-5, 6-6-3 or 7-8.
-Generate 5-5-5 or 6-6-3 patterns are straight forward, but 7-8 pattern is challenge due to memory issue again.
+Generate 5-5-5 or 6-6-3 patterns are straight forward, but 7-8 pattern is challenge due to memory issue.
 For a group of 8 tiles, there are 518,918,400 (40320 tiles combinations x 12870 group 8 pattern) patterns.
-Since [Herbert Kociemba's windows program] can build the 7-8 pattern in c++, I may able to build my version in java.
+Since [Herbert Kociemba's windows program] can build the 7-8 pattern in c++, I decide to build a java version.

-While I learn about the Walking Distance by Ken'ichiro Takahashi, his technique inspire me to figure out a way to generate the 7-8 pattern with minimum 2GB ram and takes about 2.5 - 3 hours.
+While I learn the technique of Walking Distance by Ken'ichiro Takahashi, I figure out a way to generate the 7-8 pattern with minimum 2GB ram and takes about 2.5 - 3 hours.
 First separate the tile and format components, and generate the links in [PatternElement.java].
 Then I use these components to generate the patterns in [PatternDatabase.java].
 Generation time:  [pattern 5-5-5] 15 seconds, [pattern 6-6-3] 2 minutes, [pattern 7-8] 2.5+ hours (10 mins for group 7 and 2.5 hrs for group 8).
   * Highlight recommended to [download] the pre-generated database files from the cloud storage for pattern 7-8.